 Provare is a verb that has so many meanings and nuances that it merits some attention.
-In this week's episode of La Ladra, it has a special meaning that is important to be aware of, especially for those who are thinking about dating.
+In one episode of La Ladra, it has a special meaning that is important to be aware of, especially for those who are thinking about dating.

 But first, let's go to the basic meanings of this verb.
 Provare is one of several synonyms meaning "to try."
 See this lesson about this meaning of provare.